chef/chef-web-docs/chef_master/source/chef_overview.rst

      - .. tag chef_client_summary

        Chef Infra Client is an agent that runs locally on every node that is under management by Chef Infra Server.
-The chef-client install package includes a self-contained ruby install and the chef-client code, which runs in the included ruby interpreter runtime.
-All components of the chef-client live in /opt/chef or c:\\opscode.
-When a Chef Infra Client is run, it will perform all of the steps that are required to bring the node into the expected state, including:
+When Chef Infra Client runs, perform sall of the steps required for brining a node into the expected state, including:

        * Registering and authenticating the node with Chef Infra Server
        * Building the node object